Guide to Your Membership

 Members, guests, and visitors expressly assume the risk of damage to property and harm or death to themselves.
 Accordingly, neither the SFYMCA or any of its agents, employees, or invitees shall be liable to the person or any of the persons' family, agents, employees, or invitees for any damage to persons or property when and to the extent that any such damage or injury may be caused, either proximately or remotely, wholly or in part, by any action or omission, whether negligence or not, of the SFYMCA, or any of its agents, employees, or invitees or due to the condition or design of any defect in the building, its mechanical system, or its equipment.

-The SFYMCA will refund any membership dues that are paid up front and not used.
+The SFYMCA will not refund any membership dues that are not used.

 Termination of Membership